Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 AI agents are used across industries.
 For example:

-The first step of developing an AI agent includes clear objectives and an understanding of the tasks it will perform.
+The first step to create your own AI agent includes clear objectives and an understanding of the tasks it will perform.

 This step to build AI agents includes providing a detailed description of the specific responsibilities the AI agent will take charge of.
 It might cover anything from responding to questions on a website to suggesting something based on the user's behavior.